Forest has an important update regarding NAMENDA® (memantine HCl).

-Forest plans to discontinue the sale of NAMENDA 5 mg and 10 mg tablets on August 15, 2014.
+Forest plans to discontinue the sale of NAMENDA 5 mg and 10 mg tablets in the Fall of 2014.
 This action is not due to any safety or efficacy issue related to NAMENDA tablets.
 The oral solution of NAMENDA will continue to be available, along with NAMENDA XR® (memantine HCl) extended-release capsules.

 Dosing and side effects information